xxkyrianxx/Mining-Soft/README.md

         · Adds more coins, thinking about BSD and ZEN

         · Save the coin configuration in automatic mode and use it in later

+        · Learning Python to port it to windows.

         · More improvements....